spatie/laravel-medialibrary/docs/converting-other-file-types/using-image-generators.md

 ## Video

-The video image generator uses the [PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) package that you can install via composer:
+The video image generator uses the [PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) package that you can install via Composer:

 ```bash
 composer require php-ffmpeg/php-ffmpeg